-• The 'Thesis' (MGT695) course, which students undertake after they have completed all the other courses, is the capstone component of the MHRM programme.
-The thesis has four CILOs, which collectively contribute to the achievement of all PILOs.
-The supervision arrangements for the thesis are detailed in the Course Specification and the Thesis Writing Handbook.
-Every MHRM student is allocated a supervisor based on clearly defined procedures.
-Most faculty members supervise between three and six students every semester.
-The need for more professional development to develop the supervision capacity on the programme has been discussed previously (see Indicator 2.2).
+- In 2021-2022, the MBA thesis course (MGT695) was replaced with a capstone consultancy project course (MGT694).
+The Panel learned during interviews that the consultancy project was introduced to enhance students' practical skills in a real-world setting.
+The project learning outcomes have been mapped to the PILOs and contribute towards the achievement of all PILOs which is appropriate for a capstone course. - The supervision arrangements for the consultancy project are detailed in the Course Specification, and briefly in the capstone project guidelines and the Thesis Writing Handbook.
+Every MBA student has an allocated project supervisor.
+Faculty members supervise between one and six students every semester.
+The need for more professional development opportunities to develop the supervision capacity on the programme has been discussed previously (see Indicator 2.2).
 This will further clarify the roles and responsibilities of supervisors and facilitate the timely completion of the capstone project.

 - The Postgraduate Student Follow-up Report is used to monitor and review the progress of students.
-While useful to track and record a student's status, the form consists mainly of check boxes and does not include any commentary.
-During the Extension Visit, the Panel was provided with a Student Assessment of Thesis Supervision form that has been developed to measure students' satisfaction with the thesis and their supervisor.
+While useful to track and record a student's status, the form consists mainly of check boxes and does not include any commentary, which would be useful in cases of delays.
+During the Extension Visit, the Panel was provided a Student Assessment of Thesis Supervision form that has been recently developed to measure students' satisfaction with the thesis/ capstone consultancy project and their supervisor.
 The Panel sought evidence of its implementation and was provided with forms filled in by students and supervisors that demonstrated students' progress on the capstone project was being adequately monitored.
-Furthermore, students have been provided with a comprehensive workshop on research skills aimed at facilitating their progress on the capstone project. - The SER describes the robust arrangements for assessing the thesis, which include an examination panel consisting of the supervisor, an internal examiner and an external examiner to examine the written thesis.
-Processes are in place to assure the credentials of the external examiner and establish the Thesis Discussion Committee.
-All students are required to conduct a defense (viva voce) after their thesis has been validated.
+Furthermore, students have been provided with a comprehensive workshop on research skills aimed at facilitating their progress on the capstone project. - The SER describes the arrangements for assessing the thesis, which include an examination panel consisting of the supervisor, an internal examiner and an external examiner to examine the written thesis.
 The rigour of the assessment process is confirmed by the research papers that have been published by students upon completing their thesis.
-Marking rubrics and criteria were provided to the Panel with the sample assessments. - The thesis component of the MHRM has not yet been evaluated for effectiveness based on stakeholder feedback and student performance.
-A formal evaluation process is required to ensure that the thesis is contributing appropriately to the achievement of the learning outcomes, especially since students are taking long periods to complete it.
+Completed consultancy projects had not yet been submitted by students, however, the Panel was assured during the interviews that a similar assessment process would be followed for the newly introduced consultancy project.
+The Panel advises CoB to include an industry expert on the examination panel for the consultancy project. - The capstone consultancy project has not yet been evaluated for effectiveness based on stakeholder feedback and student performance.
+A formal evaluation process is required to ensure that the project is contributing appropriately to the achievement of the learning outcomes.
 This evaluation can be integrated into the annual and the periodic reviews of the programme.
-The Panel, therefore, recommends that appropriate mechanisms are deployed to formally evaluate the effectiveness of the thesis and related arrangements, and to make improvements to the process.
+The Panel, therefore, recommends that appropriate mechanisms are deployed to formally evaluate the effectiveness of the capstone consultancy project and related arrangements, and to make improvements to the process.